-Under the Basic Plan, certain services (i.e., DME) are subject to a specified dollar amount service limitation per member per enrollment year.
+Under the Benchmark Plan, some services are subject to a specified dollar amount service limitation per member per enrollment year.
 Any products or services that exceed the dollar amount limit are considered noncovered.
-Providers will be reimbursed for DME provided to BadgerCare Plus Basic Plan members at the lesser of the provider's usual and customary charge or the established maximum allowable fee until the member reaches his or her service limitation of \$500.00 per year.

-If BadgerCare Plus covers any portion of the DME charges, providers are required to accept the BadgerCare Plus-allowed reimbursement, which is the lesser of the provider's usual and customary charge or the maximum allowable fee, as payment in full.
-If BadgerCare Plus pays a portion of the claim and the claim exceeds the member's service limitation, providers can balance bill the member for the difference between the allowed reimbursement and the dollar amount actually paid by BadgerCare Plus.
+If BadgerCare Plus reimburses any portion of the charges for the service, providers are required to accept the BadgerCare Plus allowed reimbursement, which is the lesser of the provider's usual and customary charges or the maximum allowable fee, as payment in full.
+If BadgerCare Plus pays a portion of the claim and the claim exceeds the member's dollar amount service limitation, providers can balance bill the member for the difference between the allowed reimbursement and the dollar amount actually paid by BadgerCare Plus.

-For example, suppose the BadgerCare Plus-allowed reimbursement for a DME item is \$150.00 and the member has expended \$400.00 of his or her DME coverage for the enrollment year.
-BadgerCare Plus will reimburse only \$100.00 before the member has exhausted his or her coverage.
-The member is responsible for the additional \$50.00.
-The provider must still accept \$150.00 as payment in full because BadgerCare Plus reimbursed a portion of the charges.
-The provider must not bill the member for more than \$50.00.
+For example, the Benchmark Plan reimburses up to \$2,500.00 for DME per member per enrollment year.
+Suppose a member has expended \$2,200.00 of her DME coverage and requires a new DME item.
+The BadgerCare Plus-allowed reimbursement for this DME item is \$500.00.
+BadgerCare Plus will reimburse only \$300.00 before the member has exhausted his or her coverage.
+The member is responsible for the additional \$200.00.
+The provider must still accept \$500.00 as payment in full because BadgerCare Plus reimbursed a portion of the charges.
+The provider must not bill the member for more than \$200.00.

-If a member has already met or exceeded his or her DME service limitation, BadgerCare Plus will not reimburse providers for DME provided to that member.
-The provider may collect his or her usual and customary charge from the member.
+If a member has already met or exceeded his or her dollar limit, BadgerCare Plus will not reimburse providers for services provided to that member.
+Providers can bill members up to their usual and customary charges for noncovered services.